La Universidad de Navarra rinde homenaje a Mariano Artigas, fundador del grupo de investigación Ciencia, Razón y Fe

 The boundaries between the scientific and the religious

 Finally, William R. Shea discussed the boundaries between what is considered scientific and what is considered religious, and the difference between the theistic and atheistic worldviews.
 "Virtually everyone tends toward one of the two positions.
 This may change over time, but for most agnostics, if they were ever to come to believe in God, it would have to be on the basis of experience staff.
-While dismissing the importance of traditional philosophical arguments, they have not closed their minds to the possibility, however remote, of a meeting with a God staff".
+While dismissing the importance of traditional philosophical arguments, they have not Closed their mind to the possibility, however remote, of a meeting with a God staff".

 PHOTO: Antonio Olza